Skatteetaten/mva-meldingen/docs/english/test/index.md

 ## Call the vat tax return API

 After login and and token request you will have an ID-porten access-token.
-This token is used as a bearer token in a HTTP-call on the validation service, and must be exchanged for an Altinn-token, which is used as a bearer token in the HTTP-calls in the filing process on the Tax Administrations Altinn3-API for VAT tax return filing.
+This token is used as a bearer token in a HTTP-call on the validation service, and must be exchanged for an Altinn-token, which is used as a bearer token in the HTTP-calls in the submission process on the Tax Administrations Altinn3-API for VAT tax return submission.
 For details, see <a href="https://skatteetaten.github.io/mva-meldingen/english/api/" target="_blank">Api</a>.

 # Test cases the VAT tax return